 Representing yourself in an Alabama divorce case is not recommended if children are involved.
 Creating a reasonable parenting plan and calculating child support are complex matters.
 Your incorrectly establishing plans and support calculations initially can cost you dearly financially and emotionally in the future.
 A well-developed parenting plan should protect your ability to spend quality time with your children and should provide you the means to evaluate and implement the parenting plan through the courts if your spouse refuses to follow the plan’s guidelines.

 In addition to spending time with your kids, paying child support is also an important consideration during a divorce.
 Child support can vary greatly depending on the distinctive circumstance of each case.
 Variables include, but are not limited to, incomes of the parents, childcare costs, insurance payments, and alimony and child support paid as ordered in other cases.
-Working with an Alabama Family Law attorney, such as Charlotte Christian Law., will ensure that all the facts and financial information connected to your case are considered when support is calculated using the Alabama Rule 32 child support guidelines, and she will make sure your payments are accurate.
+Working with an Alabama Family Law attorney, such as The Law Offices of Charlotte Christian and Associates., will ensure that all the facts and financial information connected to your case are considered when support is calculated using the Alabama Rule 32 child support guidelines, and she will make sure your payments are accurate.

 Whether you decide to hire an attorney for your Alabama divorce case or to retain the notion of an “I Will Represent Myself” divorce, always educate yourself on all your options first.
 We will be happy to speak with you and set up a consultation.
-Feel free to call Charlotte Christian Law at 256-804-0084, in Huntsville, Alabama, or you can e-mail our managing attorney at firstname.lastname@example.org.
+Feel free to call The Law Offices of Charlotte Christian and Associates at 256-804-0084, in Huntsville, Alabama, or you can e-mail our managing attorney at firstname.lastname@example.org.